Has your cat been pregnant before or previously given birth to kittens?

 Your cat’s pregnancy will become obvious at the sixth week.
 The symptoms of a pregnant cat will now encompass all changes in her behavior.
 A pregnant cat will begin moving around with great care.

 She will try to avoid twisting and stretching actions.
-If she usually ventures outdoors, she will being to prefer remaining indoors.
+If she usually ventures outdoors, she will tend to prefer remaining indoors.
 The cat’s appetite will also continue to increase throughout the sixth week.

 The largest symptom of a pregnant cat is her behavior.
 She will suddenly begin to show signs of excitement.
 This behavior is known to as “quickening”, and it is the critical stage of the cat’s pregnancy in which the fetus begins to move.